eclipse-ibeji/freyja/cloud_connectors/azure/digital_twins_connector/README.md

 The Azure Digital Twins Cloud Connector updates an Azure Digital Twin instance directly with the data emitted by Freyja.

-Below is a high-level diagram that illustrates Freyja communicating with the Azure Digital Twins Cloud Connector.
+Below is a high-level diagram that illustrates Freyja communicating with the Azure Digital Twins Cloud Connector:

 ![Component Diagram](../../../docs/diagrams/azure_digital_twins_cloud_connector.svg)